Back to Case Studies

 • SOP and training materials for team handover

-• Reduced processing time per case from 60-90 minutes to about 15 minutes
+• Cut processing time from 60 to 90 minutes per case to about 15 minutes

 • Saved an estimated 120 analyst hours across the full dataset